Our Course Content and Skills

 ARRIVAL

-• arrival c.9.30/10.00 and introduction to each other, the location and outline for the day
+• arrival 9.30/10.00 and introduction to each other, the location and outline for the day

 • initial topic discussion, challenge, and knowledgeshare - e.g. tree ID, resource gathering, scavenger activity